devpro/learn-kubernetes/README.md

 # Kubernetes Certification 2020

-This is a training material to get knowledge about Kubernetes and pass Kubernetes certifications (CKA & CKAD).
+This is a training material to get knowledge about Kubernetes and prepare for Kubernetes certifications (CKA & CKAD).

 ## Content